-As at April 2017, the 183 members of the IFSB comprise 70 regulatory and supervisory authorities, seven international inter-governmental organisations, and 106 market players (financial institutions, professional firms, industry associations and stock exchanges) operating in 57 jurisdictions.
+As at December 2017, the 185 members of the IFSB comprise 75 regulatory and supervisory authorities, eight international inter-governmental organisations, and 102 market players (financial institutions, professional firms, industry associations and stock exchanges) operating in 57 jurisdictions.

 Malaysia, the host country of the IFSB, has enacted a law known as the Islamic Financial Services Board Act 2002, which gives the IFSB the immunities and privileges that are usually granted to international organisations and diplomatic missions.

 Adoption of Standards

 Since its inception, the IFSB has issued twenty-seven Standards, Guiding Principles and Technical Note for the Islamic financial services industry.
 The published documents are on the areas of:

 - Risk Management (IFSB-1)

 - Corporate Governance (IFSB-3)

 - Special Issues in Capital Adequacy (IFSB-7)